Dirtbagging and Climbing in Leonidio, Greece

 Leonidio Greece

-Leonidio actually extends all the way to the sea.
+Leonidio extends all the way to the sea.
 It has a traditional fishing port – Plaka – with some accommodation options, restaurants, and a pebble beach.
 It also has a few houses by the beach in Lakkos.

 You can find pretty much all you need in Leonidio.
-There are three climbing equipment stores, two well-stocked supermarkets (plus some smaller ones), souvenir shops, bakeries, grocery stores, fish market, meat stores, taverns, cafes, bars, and many more.
+There are three climbing equipment stores, three well-stocked supermarkets (plus some smaller markets on the narrow streets in the town center), souvenir shops, bakeries, grocery stores, a fish market, butcher shop, a cheese shop, hardware stores, taverns, souvlaki joints, cafes, and bars.

 Dirtbagging in Leonidio

-There are lots of camper vans in Leonidio; on the dirt roads on the way to some of the crags, on the side of the road on the valley leading up to the mountain, by the beach… But our van was not converted, remember?
+But our van was not converted, remember?
 Two of us were sleeping in a tent, another one in a tiny, half-torn tent, and the fourth in the van.
 The landscape in Leonidio is steep and rocky, not exactly camping material.

 We drove around for some time before we found an abandoned olive grove near Poulithra.
 We asked a local if we could sleep there, and he said no problem.
 So there it was, our crew of dirtbags on the eastern Peloponnese coast, nestling in the bushes.